love2hina-net/jx-lens-extension/README.md

-# Lens Custom Resource Page Extension
+# Lens Extension for working with Jenkins X

-Simple Lens extension that shows custom page and details for Certificates CRD.
+This extension improves the UX around working with pipelines and preview environments.

 ## Install